s32x/kathisto/example/README.md

 </html>
 ```
-The javascript `bundle.js` - _Most bots/crawlers don't take this into consideration_
+The javascript `bundle.js` - _Many bots/crawlers don't take this into consideration_
 ```
 document.getElementsByTagName("app-root")[0].innerHTML = "This is your javascript rendered website content!.";
 ```